Iris Meredith: Personal life and death

-Meredith married television director Abby Berlin, and retired from acting shortly thereafter.
-In later life, she was diagnosed with cancer, which claimed her life on January 22, 1980, in Los Angeles, California.
+In her late fifties, she was diagnosed with oral cancer that resulted in the surgical removal of part of her jaw and tongue, which disfigured her face and affected her speech.
+She seldom appeared in public, but in 1975 she did accept an invitation to a convention of western and serial fans, where she wore a veil over her face and was treated as a special guest.
+The oral cancer finally claimed her life on January 22, 1980, in Los Angeles, California.
 She was 64 years old.
 She is interred at Forest Lawn Memorial Park in Glendale, California.